LightspeedC83/Playing-with-DLA/README.md

 To be fair, it did generate the image *very* quickly...

+The next thing I tried to make it look more like a brownian tree was to change the choce from being a random one to being weighted towards choosing a point that was farther away from the seed point.

 ## decoding the output file names
 - {number}x{number} --> image resolution